mekdie/react-tic-tac-toe/README.md

 -   Display the location for each move in the format (col, row) in the move history list

 ### Version 0.5:

+-   Bold the currently selected item in the move list.

+### Version 0.6:

+-   Rewrite Board to use two loops to make the squares instead of hardcoding them.
+-   Dynamically render a board with custom row and cols

+### Version 0.7:

+-